 Look for a Tripped Breaker

+If your AC won't turn on, you can check two places for a circuit breaker or electrical panel.
+Older homes have a main electrical panel on the outside of the home or a circuit panel on newer homes.
 Check the electrical panel to see if the breaker is tripped.
 Reset it if it is.
 Then see if the outside unit comes on.
 If the breaker trips again, let a professional handle it.

 Change the Air Filter

-When an air filter becomes clogged with dust, hair, and other particles, it blocks airflow into your HVAC system.
+If you notice that your outside AC unit won't turn on, check your air filter.
+As your air filter becomes clogged with dust, hair, and other particles, it blocks airflow into your HVAC system.
 This can cause the equipment to overheat and shut off.

 Check the Shut-off Switch